877-852-8463CareersLocationsPatient PortalRequest Appointment

 Monofocal Lens

-Monofocal Cataract Lens OptionThe monofocal lens is typically covered by insurance or Medicare.
+Monofocal Cataract Lens OptionThe monofocal lens is typically covered by insurance or Medicare (co-pays and deductibles still apply).
 This cataract lens can provide clear distance vision.
-You will likely still need glasses for reading and possibly distance vision with this lens.
+You will likely still need glasses for reading and possibly for distance also with this lens.

 Cataract Surgery Lens Options